European shares start month with aplomb, BNP Paribas buoyant

 LONDON, July 1 European shares began the month with a gain, as BNP Paribas rose on relief it had settled a U.S. sanctions case and mining companies rallied after encouraging economic data came out of China, the world's top metals consumer.

-BNP Paribas rose 3.6 percent in trading volume of almost twice its 90-day daily average.
-It had lost about 20 percent - or $21 billion of its market value - since Feb.
+BNP Paribas rose 3.9 percent in trading volume of almost twice its 90-day daily average.
+It had lost some 20 percent - or $21 billion of its market value - since Feb.
 13 when it announced the provision for the fine.

 The French bank pleaded guilty to two criminal charges and agreed to pay almost $9 billion to resolve allegations that in many financial dealings it violated U.S. sanctions against Sudan, Cuba and Iran.